A quick, one bowl, no-rolling pin, no-yeast, vegan sourdough flatbread? You are going to love this recipe!

 4. Fill it with what you love!

-Today I filled it with marinated artichokes, feta cheese, roasted sweet potatoes, fresh tomatoes, arugula sprouts, basil, peppermint, extra virgin olive oil and lemon juice.
+Today I filled it with marinated artichokes, vegan cashew cheese, roasted sweet potatoes, fresh tomatoes, arugula sprouts, basil, peppermint, extra virgin olive oil, and lemon juice.